drewelliott/sros-exec-commit-script/README.md

 There are caveats to consider for this `commit-script` workaround:

-1) When a configuration is committed using the script, the user will still see their changes in their own session until they exit and reenter even though the changes have already been committed. *This is the same behavior that a user would see if another user made the same configuration changes at the same time*
+1) It is highly recommended to always use `configure private` with this approach. *if `configure global` is used, it could cause confusion if the user does not manually run `discard` after the configuration because leftover configurations will remain*

-2) The users need to run the cli-alias instead of the built-in `commit` keyword.
+3) The users need to run the cli-alias instead of the built-in `commit` keyword.

-3) This approach does not work with `configure exclusive` mode.
+4) This approach does not work with `configure exclusive` mode.

+## Additional Ideas

+Here are some additional ideas that could be use-cases for commit script validations

+**Interface Naming**
+- interface naming for lags is set to "lagX" where "X" is a number between 1-64
+    - if name does not comply to this standard, generate an error message and block commit

+**Service MTU**
+- service MTU is set to 9114
+    - if MTU is set to something other than 9114, generate an error message and allow commit

+**Routing Protocols**
+- if bgp/ospf/isis already present in the configuration, no changes are allowed, but if not present, allow commit

+**SAA Tests**
+- check for running saa tests, generate an error message if there are more than 8 continuous tests running, allow commit

+**QoS Policy**
+- check that a qos policy is applied to each service
+    - if qos policy is missing, generate error and block commit

+**CPM and MAF Filters**
+- check that cpm and maf filters are applied and enabled
+    - if they are missing or disabled, generate an error message and block commit
+    - there are occasions when an engineer would need to disable these for troubleshooting purposes, so this will be its own script that can be disabled separately.